ericamarroquin/capstone/README.md

-# Name TBD
+# EMDB

 ## PURPOSE

-"Name TBD" is an application that allows a user to track the TV shows they are watching.
+"EMDB" is an application that allows a user to track the TV shows they are watching.
 The user will be able to enter the show name, genre, amount of episodes, and actors in the show.
-Users will then be able to determine what their favorite genres are and what actors they enjoy watching.
+Users will then be presented with data on what their favorite genres are and what actors they enjoy watching.

 ## MVP

-1. Create "Name TBD" API containing information about a users favorite shows using C# with full CRUD endpoints
+1. Create "EMDB" API containing information about a users favorite shows using C# with full CRUD endpoints
 2. A React front end allowing the user to browse through show entries and update them as more shows are watched
 3. User authentication and authorization using auth0